3rfaan/turing-complete/README.md

 # Turing Complete

-Turing Complete is a [https://store.steampowered.com/app/1444480/Turing_Complete/](game available on Steam).
+Turing Complete is a [game available on Steam](https://store.steampowered.com/app/1444480/Turing_Complete/).
 The goal is to build a turing complete computer by combining various logic gates together.
 It essentially teaches how computers work at the lowest level in a fun and simple way.

 The game starts with simple logic gates.
 With logic gates we can start building components which are then used to build a six 8-bit register CPU with four different modes (immediate, copy, calculate and condition).
 A custom Assembly language will assist in programming the computer.